francescobianco/tenthreads/README.md

 # Welcome to tenthreads 🚀

+> Written with ten letters

 ## About

-**tenthreads** is a constantly updated collection of handpicked discussions with a special relevance to the world of development and software engineering. 🌐
+🧵 **tenthreads** is a constantly updated collection of handpicked discussions with a special relevance to the world of development and software engineering. 🌐

 ## What is tenthreads?

-🧵 **tenthreads** is more than just a repository; it's a curated tapestry of insightful threads, carefully woven together to bring you the best discussions in the tech universe.
+🧐 **tenthreads** is more than just a repository; it's a curated tapestry of insightful threads, carefully woven together to bring you the best discussions in the tech universe.
 Dive into a realm where ideas collide, and knowledge blossoms!

 ## Contributing